GonzaFerretti/drive-archiveapi/README.md

 How to use:

-The initial archive folder structure should be:
+The initial archive folder structure in Google Drive should be:

-ArchiveBaseFolder

-./BusinessUnit1/BusinessUnit1Label.noborrar
-./BusinessUnit2/BusinessUnit2Label.noborrar
+- ArchiveBaseFolder/BusinessUnit1/BusinessUnit1Label.noborrar
+- ArchiveBaseFolder/BusinessUnit2/BusinessUnit2Label.noborrar

 and so on.
-From then, this integration will handle archiving it in different folders according to date.
+From then on, this integration will handle archiving it in different folders according to date.
+Additional BusinessUnits may be created freely, provided they have the .noborrar file to mark them.

 The following calls are available:

 - /api/archive/addfile/<client_label>/<file_name> (POST)
 The body should contain the BASE64 form of the file to archive, <client_label> is the business unit LABEL, the name of the .noborrar file. <file_name> should contain the filename including the file extension.

-/api/archive/updateclients (POST)
+- /api/archive/updateclients (POST)
 This call force-checks for new business units, this is not necessary except for troubleshooting.
 Normally, trying to add a file to a currently non-cached business unit folder will trigger this automatically.